 - Intermediate proficiency with MS Office applications (Word, Excel, PowerPoint, Outlook)

-- Must have the ability to work on multiple projects with minimal supervision, self-directed, goal-oriented, well organized, and able to meet deadlines while working in a fast-paced environment
+- Ability to work on multiple projects with minimal supervision, self-directed, well organized, and able to meet deadlines while working in a fast-paced environment

 - Ability to work as a collaborative team member within our fundraising program, supporting department goals

-- Two or more years of experience coordinating projects, executing strong communications pieces, and achieving organizational objectives
+- Two or more years coordinating projects, executing strong communications pieces, and achieving organizational objectives

 - Knowledge of fundraising principles and best practices in fund development is preferred